Phenylalanine - DLPA

 tested for PKU during the first 48 to 72 hours of life.

 phenylalanine.
-We recently had a question regarding the form of phenylalanine:
+We recently had a question regarding these forms.:

 Q. I noticed the Source Naturals